chtoucas/Abc.Maybe/README.md

 — maybe I managed to entirely avoid this, but I am not sure —, but all static factory methods do not permit it.
 If you end up having to manipulate for say a `Maybe<int?>`, there is a method `Squash()` to convert it to a `Maybe<int>`.

+(TODO: _do not use a maybe when we just have a single nullable value type, and a if/then is all you need_)

 #### API design
 - **DO NOT use `Maybe<T>` as a parameter in public APIs.**